 The right of stoppage in transit means that where the seller has delivered the goods to a carrier or some other person for transmission toward the buyer, the seller may ask such person to bring back the goods to him.
 This right can be exercised only in the extreme case of the buyer’s insolvency.
 The right is subject to two important conditions.
 One, the buyer must have become insolvent and, second, the goods must be in transit.
 The right commences when transit commences and ends when transit ends.

-The commencement and end of transit is governed by the principles stated in Section 51.
+The commencement and end of transit are governed by the principles stated in Section 51.
 They are as follow:

-(1) Transit ends when the buyer or his agent has taken delivery of the goods from the carrier.
+(1) The transit ends when the buyer or his agent has taken delivery of the goods from the carrier.

 (2) Where the buyer or his agent takes possession of the goods before their arrival at the appointed destination.